seljukgulcan/turkish-lemmatizer-disambiguation/docs/review5.md

 *08.11.2018*

-This is a chapter of Turkish Natural Language Processing book, It presents a summary studies in the field of morphological disambiguation for Turkish language for past 25 years.
-Morphological ambiguity is having more than one morphological parse candidates for a word.
+This is a chapter of Turkish Natural Language Processing book, it presents a summary of studies in the field of morphological disambiguation for Turkish language in past 25 years.
+Morphological ambiguity is defined as having more than one morphological parse candidates for a word.
 An example from the paper shows 3 possible morphological interpretations for word 'evin':

 ev+Noun+A3sg+P2sg+Nom -> (your) house